adamsteer/f4g-oceania-pdal/workshop/0-introduction.md

 [30 min] Using python code in PDAL, using PDAL as a python library with Jupyter notebooks for exploratory analysis

 #### Entwine
-[20 min] Introduction to Entwine; creating an entwine index; rendering 3D tiles
+[20 min] Introduction to Entwine; creating an entwine EPT index; Setting up and viewing entwine datasets on a local web server

-#### Visualisation using Potree
+#### A fun project - mini hackfest
-[20 min] Setting up and viewing entwine datasets on a local web server
+[??]
+Taking public data and making it better!

 #### Future visions and discussion